ahazem/ruby-conf-18-notes/day-1/designing-an-engineering-team-making-room-for-everyone.md

 ### Notes

+Discusses the usual answer to how to design an engineering team: hiring great engineers!

 > "This idea of how you could simply hire great engineers to build/scale your team is wrong.
 In fact, super terrible!"

 > "Especially the idea there's a great or real engineer out there.
 This is the core problem."